 A. The rounding option can be found within your Company setup.
 Within TimePilot Central go to Setup > Company Setup > Edit Company.
 You will then find a section where you can adjust your rounding options.

 A. Now that you have the iButton properly assigned, you will need to re-download the transactions from your clock.
-(One of the lesser-known features of TimePilot Extreme Blue is that it has a long memory: The clock keeps the last 12,000 clock-ins or clock-outs in its memory, even though you’ve already downloaded them to your USB Drive.)
+(One of the lesser-known features of TimePilot Extreme Blue is that it has a long memory: The clock keeps the last 12,000 clock-ins or clock-outs in its memory, even though you’ve already downloaded them.)
 Here's how to reacquire the transactions:

 A. Absolutely.
 Our software gives you all kinds of flexibility, from simply seeing the actual amount of time employees are taking for breaks to penalizing them for abusing your break policy.
 This article from the May 2013 newsletter gives you all the facts and sample setups.

 A. Yes.
 We call that feature “Snap-To” and it’s available in the Professional and Enterprise versions (but not the Retail version) of our software.
 There’s a detailed description of Snap-To and how to use it in our January 2012 newsletter.

 A. Yes, you can install TimePilot Central on as many computers as you want without a network, but you won’t see much: Only the computer that is also running the TimePilot database will be able to see the clock-ins and clock-outs.
 You’ll see the benefit when you get a network, though.
 When you have a network and the database is placed on the network’s server, you can install TimePilot Central on as many computers as you want and all can see and work with the data (if they have the password).